B-McDonnell/autopi/README.md

 4. Connect to the web server at `https://SERVER.mines.edu/`.
 5. Login with multipass.
 6. If you have not previously registered a Raspberry Pi, click `Register`.
-7. Copy the 'DEVID' into the file opened in step 3.
+7. Copy the `DEVID` into the file opened in step 3.
 8. Save the file.
 9. Eject the SD card and plug it into the Raspberry Pi.
 10. Boot the Raspberry Pi.